CORI Robotic Knee Replacement in Birmingham

 The knee is mapped at the start of surgery using anatomical registration points.
 CORI builds an intraoperative model of the patient's unique anatomy and generates a surgical plan that can be reviewed and adjusted by Mr Hussain before cutting begins.
 This imageless approach avoids the need for pre-operative CT, reducing patient preparation time and radiation exposure.

 CORI is certified for both total and partial (unicompartmental) knee replacement.
 Mr Hussain holds full CORI certification and uses the system across all three of his Birmingham hospital sites: the Royal Orthopaedic Hospital, Priory Hospital Edgbaston, and Harborne Hospital (HCA Healthcare).
+For a full evidence-based comparison of the three platforms, read why the image-free CORI system is his platform of choice.

 CORI at a glance